janjiralakirankumar/TerraformEssentials/README.md

 ```
 cat test.txt
 ```
-Once Verified, you can destroy the File by changing to the Lab1 Directory
+Once Verified, you can destroy the File by changing it to the Lab1 Directory
 ```
 cd Lab1
 ```